 In this article, we will introduce you to these various uses of the cd command in Linux and become familiar with its most common usages.

-Before reading this tutorial, you must know few basics about directories on a Linux system.
-Get the basic understanding about the absolute vs relative paths in Linux.
+Before continuing, you should get a basic understanding of the absolute vs relative paths in Linux.

-Now you must memorize these symbols and special characters use the cd command.
-What’re the symbols meaning when used with the cd command.
+Now you must memorize these symbols and special characters and use the cd command.
+What’s the symbol’s meaning when used with the cd command?

 - Single dot (.) : current directory (present directory).

 - Tiled (~) sign : home directory of current users.